hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_cloud_aliases.rst

 contain one or more clouds and each cloud may be the member of zero, one, or more aliases.
-Job's specifying a target alias will be limited to clouds which are members of the specified alias, whereas jobs not specify a target_lias are free to execute on any available cloud within the CSV2 group.
+Job's specifying a target alias will be limited to clouds which are members of the specified alias, whereas jobs not specifying a target alias are free to execute on any available cloud within the CSV2 group.

 Keys: